 – Governments appoint more technically competent economic policymakers during financial crises.
 The appointment of an economics PhD as a central bank president is 22 per cent more likely during a banking crisis.

-Taking into account the period covered Hallerberg and Wehner in this research, its findings may imply many conclusions regarding the conquest of neoliberalism… One of them might be that while the dominance of economists is still a matter of fact, even when it is not a matter of numbers, we must not be misled that Neoliberalism is economists’ project.
-Neoliberalism is a political project in which economics trained politicians and bureaucrats play an important role to maneuver the state, rather than weaken it, to sail in a different direction, that is to allocate state resources differently.
+Taking into account the period covered by Hallerberg and Wehner in this research (1973-2010), their findings may imply conclusions regarding the conquest of neoliberalism.
+One of them might be that while the dominance of economists is still a matter of fact, even when it is not a matter of numbers, we should not perceive Neoliberalism as economists’ project.
+Neoliberalism is a political project in which economics trained politicians and bureaucrats have played an important role to maneuver the state, rather than weaken it, to sail in a different direction, that is to allocate state resources differently.